 - Subscribe to your newsletter

-But knowing if your TOFU campaigns led to any of the above actions and actually being credited for playing their part relies on having a tool which can do this simply and accurately.
+But knowing if your TOFU campaigns led to any of the above actions and actually being credited for playing their part relies on having an attribution tool which can do this simply and accurately.

 Which takes us nicely into the next section…

 Why top of funnel marketing campaigns aren’t accurately attributed

 It’s fairly common knowledge that Last Click isn’t a trustworthy source for reporting on marketing activity, but many businesses still rely on it for their reporting.